ngtranminhtuan/classifier/README.md

 After quantizing and pruning, if the accuracy is the same as best_model, we can speed up the model!

 ## Data Analysis, Preprocessing and Augmentations
-There is a multi-class classification problem (not multi-label), so we can use CrossEntropyLoss for output class name and confident score of every class.
+There is a multi-class classification problem (not multi-label), so we can use CrossEntropyLoss for the output class name and a confident score for every class(add torch.max in output).

-After explore the dataset, we see that some images can be confused:
+After exploring the dataset, we see that some images can be confused:
 + checked/0aabda81e5aa3cccbae391d6231238d8.png
 + checked/4c735d69860ff3c5b089ce64bd7ce846.png
 + checked/f081c3ca4cef8dc89c87e1b0b3464d89.png